Chaoses-Ib/Rust/Language/Type System/Types/Pointers.md

 >
 > `AsRef` is a trait for explicit conversions with the semantics of a by-reference conversion at a negligible runtime cost.

+> An important difference between `Deref` and the others is that `Deref` can only be implemented once for a given type, while `Borrow` and `AsRef` can have multiple impls.

+> `AsRef` has the same signature as `Borrow`, but `Borrow` is different in few aspects:
+> - Unlike `AsRef`, `Borrow` has a blanket impl for any `T`, and can be used to accept either a reference or a value.
+> - `Borrow` also requires that `Hash`, `Eq` and `Ord` for borrowed value are equivalent to those of the owned value.
+For this reason, if you want to borrow only a single field of a struct you can implement `AsRef`, but not `Borrow`.

+> `Deref` is different from the other two: one type can only be derefed to one target type, and `*d` always has the same type.
+>
+> `Borrow` and `AsRef` both give a reference to the underlying data, but `Borrow` requires that the original type and the borrowed type have the same behavior, while `AsRef` does not have the same requirement.
+>
+> For example `String` and `str` behave the same; `String` only has some extra features but otherwise is not different, and has the same order when sorted for example.
+Therefore `impl Borrow<str> for String` makes sense.
+However, if you have a wrapper type to reverse the sorting order (see `ReversedOrderString` below), you must *not* implement `Borrow<str> for ReversedOrderString`.

 ## [→Smart pointers](../../../Libraries/Smart%20Pointers.md)

 ## Metadata